oracle-livelabs/converged/microservices-ords-security/apigw/apigw.md

     export CLIENT_SECRET=&ltCLIENT_SECRET>
 ```

-* Open a browser page in incognito mode, and ask for authorization asking the URL coming from this command:
+* Open a browser page in incognito mode, and ask for authorization by asking the URL coming from this command:

     ```bash
     <copy>